ctu-mrs/ctu-mrs.github.io/docs/system/preparing_for_a_real-world_experiment.md

 cd ~/john_doe_workspace
 catkin build
 ```
+Set up the automatic sourcing of your workspace in the .bashrc file.
 Note that only one workspace can be sourced, so comment out any other workspaces that are being sourced.

 ```bash
 # source ~/other_persons_workspace/devel/setup.bash
 source ~/john_doe_workspace/devel/setup.bash
 ```

 ### You have to prepare your own real-world tmux script.